 Here are a few of my recommendations for passing time in Belfast and making the season magical for the whole family.

-1) The Continental Market will be back for its 13th season on the grounds of City Hall.
+1) The Continental Market will be back for its 15th season on the grounds of City Hall.
 Enjoy the sights and smells of Germany, Netherlands, France, and more while you wander through and enjoy the continental flavours.
+It’s expanded over previous years and now has stalls outside the City Hall grounds, as well as down some of the surrounding shopping streets.

 2) St. George’s Market is always a favourite if you’re in Belfast from Friday to Sunday.
 The stalls will be sure to have lots of selection for Christmas gifts.
-This is one of my go-to places to find unique hand-crafted goods to send to family and friends back home and around the world.
+This is one of my go-to places to find unique hand-crafted goods to send to family and friends back home and around the world on December 11 & 12th there will also be a twilight market.

 3) Each December the Grand Opera House has a panto (pantomime) or two for the younger audience.
 I’d never seen a panto before having children, but they’re lots of fun with some audience interaction and comedy.